PopovicDev/config-vault/README.md

   <li><b>Easily manage their friend list</b>, including removing or blocking users if needed.</li>
 </ul>
 <p>This feature enhances the social aspect of Config Vault, making it easier to discover and share the best game setups.</p>
-<h4>📀 Large amount of game configurations</h4>
-<p>We'll give our best to add as much many games to the project, so you can save any game configuration!
-(All the popular games will be added)</p>
 <h4>📀 Add configurations to your profile</h4>
 <p>Users can easily add their config just by choosing the game they want, select the settings and save it.. - just like that!</p>
 <ul>